Norway's Graabak wins large hill gold in sprint finish

 Graabak came sixth in the ski jump element and started the 10km cross-country course 42 seconds behind world number one Eric Frenzel, who was suffering the after-effects of a virus.

-Moan said the conditions on the jumps and the tracks had been surprisingly good given the heavy rain.

-That said, Japan's Taihei Kato fell shortly after landing in the jumping section and looked to be in severe pain.
+Japan's Taihei Kato fell shortly after landing and looked to be in severe pain.
 Officials said he had broken his left elbow.

 It was the second consecutive Olympic individual large hill event to be hit by the weather.
 In Vancouver, heavy winds picked up halfway through the jumping section and many leading contenders recorded poor efforts.